Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/wall.md

 ### Battery Bypass

-When toggled ON (<num>1</num>), de-energizes the battery relay, disconnecting the battery from the essential 28-volt de bus and ceasing charging.
+When toggled ON (<num>1</num>), de-energizes the battery relay, disconnecting the battery from the essential 28-volt DC bus and ceasing charging.
 Particularly used in suspected cases of thermal runaway.

 ### Autopilot Ground Test